 Then I discovered faraway places by immersing myself in the pages of a book.
 Sometimes by squeezing my eyes tight, I saw myself walking down cobbled European streets or swaying a beaded waist to pulsating drum beats from the times when African warriors still ruled the Savannah plains.

-My love for reading just about anything I could lay my hands on led to poetry writing when I was twelve.
+My love for reading anything I could lay my hands on led to poetry writing when I was twelve.
 It was the best way I made sense of all those long, angst-filled teenage and young adult years.

 In the year 2000, after our big, loud, African wedding, I joined my husband in Maryland, USA.
-Over that decade, I stayed home to raise our three children, moved to Canada and went back to university to become a social worker.
+Over that decade, I stayed home to raise our three children, moved to Canada, and went back to university to become a Social Worker.

-Since 2009, I’ve been very fortunate to work with children and their families as a child protection worker, a crisis counsellor, and currently as a long-term therapist in children’s mental health.
+Since 2009, I’ve been fortunate to work with children and their families as a child protection worker, a crisis counsellor, and currently as a long-term therapist in children’s mental health.